CruiseOutlook

 Heads Up

-Be mindful of your belongings, especially in crowded areas, as petty theft can occur.
-Additionally, familiarize yourself with local customs and etiquette to enhance your experience.
+Be mindful of your belongings in crowded areas, as pickpocketing can occur.
+Additionally, it's wise to check local customs and etiquette to enhance your experience with the friendly locals.